Effective Strategies, Tools and Techniques for Birth, Lactation and Early Parenting Professionals

 - Discover dynamic strategies to enhance parent learning

-- Join professionals from your community
+- Join professionals from your community to support new parents

 - Describe the HUG strategies: “Start Here, not There,” “See then Share,” “Gaze then Engage.”